Tax Reform Update: Personal exemptions are suspended for tax years 2018-2025.

-Overview of the Rules for Claiming an Exemption for a Dependent
+Overview of the Rules for Claiming a Dependent

 - You can’t claim any dependents if you (or your spouse, if filing jointly) could be claimed as a dependent by another taxpayer.